U.S. Skier Wins The Crowd, Even As He Loses The Race In Austria

 "I am a high school ski coach and I preach to my kids that you NEVER quit," one fan wrote.
 "Thank you so much for showing such a great example at the highest level!!!!
 You ROCK...and I hope you crush the rest of the season!"

-This isn't the first time Kelley has drawn attention for his unusual style; back in 2014, he published a video of himself tackling a local run in Vermont — but in the summer, schussing over grass and ferns, in his ski suit.
+This isn't the first time Kelley has drawn attention for his unusual style; in 2014, he published a video of himself tackling a local run in Vermont — but in the summer, schussing over grass and ferns, in his ski suit.